-Most families in Cosibal are farmers, growing corn and beans for their own consumption.
+Most families in Chixocol are farmers, growing corn and beans for their own consumption.
 Families also seek work outside the community as day labourers in larger cities and on coffee and sugar plantations, but this work is often in precarious conditions, and poorly paid.
-A secure supply of clean water would provide families in Cosibal with the health, time, and dignified opportunities to improve their livelihoods at home.
+A secure supply of clean water would provide families in Chixocol with the health, time, and dignified opportunities to improve their livelihoods at home.

 All the families are organized, ready, and eager to put in the hard physical work to build the water system, including collecting local materials like stone and sand from the riverbeds and carrying them up the mountainside; carrying cement, pipes, and tools to wherever they are needed; and digging trenches and installing pipes for the water distribution.

 The community has already elected a "Water Project Committee", a group of volunteer leaders to help coordinate and lead the process.
 Once the water system is complete, every member of the community will have a good understanding of the technical aspects of the system to maintain it in the future.

 To ensure sustainability of the water system and usage, the community will also elect a "Water Maintenance Committee,” trusted and respected community members responsible for inspecting the system each month, cleaning the infrastructure, and making any adjustments and repairs as needed.